ozontech/file.d/pipeline/antispam/README.md

 **`marker_field`** *`string`*

 Field to add to log if it was let through the banned sampler.
 E.g. with `marker_field: _antispam_sampled`, if the log was sampled, the output event will have field `"_antispam_sampled":true`.
 Only works if the `sampler` block is set.
-Useful for marking sampled logs.
+Useful for marking sampled events.

 <br>